 Place your hand between the hammock and the quilt to check for air gaps.
 Eliminate any air gaps by adjusting the suspension of your quilt.
 Make a little adjustment on each of your suspension lines around 1/2inches until there are no air holes and the quilt has a full space.

 If a quilt is suspended with too much tension, it will lose its loft (flatten) and its insulating qualities.
 So while adjusting the suspension to reduce air gaps, feel the outside of the quilt for loft, and make sure it stays full.

-So, to explore more and worry less its worth investing in hammock underquilts, do quick research, and pack your bags with the most convenient, comfy, and travel-friendly underquilts and experience nature's beauty to its fullest.
+So, to explore more and worry less its worth investing in hammock underquilts,do a quick research and pack your bags with the most convenient,comfy and travel friendly underquilts and experience the nature's beauty to its fullest.